LuciaGomZa/INTERSPEECH2023_AlzheimersDisease/README.md

 * data: description of the ADReSS Challenge data, and instructions on how to obtain it.
 * codes: folder with the following jupyter notebooks
   * 1_Automatic Speech Recognition (ASR): transcription of the audio files using different automatic speech recognition models.
+  * 2_1_Feature extraction: feature extraction and pause encoding.
+  * 2_2_Machine learning: training the machine learning models based on the previous features.
-  * 3_Word embeddings and neural network: pre-trained word embeddings + neural network model training
+  * 3_Word embeddings and neural network: pre-trained word embeddings + neural network model training.
 * requirements.txt: required packages to be installed.

 ## Citation